nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # Data storage

 The first place to store large data files is in your 'short' folder, located at /short/projectcode/username.
 As we saw from the `nci_account` output, you get 72 Gb on short and 20 on massdata. <br> <br> To transfer data files between raijin and your local computer you can use `rsync`.
-I don't have any large input files, but I do have to download some large result files.
-To transfer a file from your short folder to you local machine, naviagate to the local folder you want to hold the file then type
+For example, to transfer a file from your short folder to you local machine, naviagate to the local folder you want to hold the file then type

 {% highlight bash %}
 rsync  -e "ssh -c arcfour" username@r-dm.nci.org.au:/short/projectcode/username/filename